 The teacher uses a 'no-hands' rule to ensure that a range of pupils ask questions.
-They do this for two minutes then talk to a partner to decide what they think it is.
+They do this for two minutes then talk to a partner to decide who they think painted it.
 They then contribute their ideas.

 The structure of the session ensures that the teacher chooses the pupils to ask the questions and so promotes maximum oral interaction.
-Pupils have a reason for listening to the questions and responses as they have to decide what the object is.
-They then have time to talk together before making their suggestions.
+Pupils have a reason for listening to the questions and responses as they have to decide who the artist is.
+They then have time to talk together to develop their ideas before making their suggestions.